Walmart's U.S. e-commerce growth rebounds, shares rise

 NEW YORK (Reuters) - Walmart Inc, the world’s biggest retailer, posted a rebound in its U.S. e-commerce business on Thursday and beat profit and revenue expectations, lifting its shares in premarket trade.

 Walmart’s e-commerce sales grew 33 percent during the first quarter ended April 30, above the 23-percent growth in the previous three months.
-The retailer said it is on track to increase U.S. e-commerce sales by 40 percent for the full year.
+It said it is on track to increase U.S. e-commerce sales by 40 percent for the full year.

 The e-commerce rebound comes after a sharp slowdown during the crucial holiday quarter, which sent its shares down over 10 percent and wiped out $31 billion from its market capitalization.
-Investors worried the retailer would not be able to keep pace with rival Amazon.com Inc.
+Investors worried Walmart would not be able to keep pace with rival Amazon.com Inc.

 “Online grocery continued to accelerate and we also have new brands in e-commerce including the partnership with Lord and Taylor, so there are a lot of different things driving growth there,” Chief Financial Officer Brett Biggs said in an interview.
-He said the Walmart.com site redesign helped although it came late in the quarter.
+He said free two-day shipping boosted growth, and the Walmart.com site redesign helped late in the quarter.

-The retailer recently revamped its website and has said it will offer more premium products through a partnership with department store chain Lord & Taylor.
+International sales were up 4.5 percent at $28.3 billion on a constant currency basis, helped by an early Easter, Biggs said.

-Walmart also recently said it will acquire a 77-percent stake in Indian e-commerce firm Flipkart for $16 billion, its largest deal ever, to compete with Amazon.com Inc in an important growth market.
+The company is in the process of fixing its international business portfolio and recently said it will acquire a 77-percent stake in Indian e-commerce firm Flipkart for $16 billion, its largest deal ever, to compete with Amazon.com Inc in an important growth market.
 It also plans to sell a majority stake in its UK grocery chain Asda Group Ltd to J Sainsbury PLC.

+Walmart also recently reached agreements to sell its banking operations in Walmart Canada and Walmart Chile, it said on Thursday.

 Excluding special items, adjusted earnings were $1.14 per share.
 The average analyst estimate was $1.12 per share, according to Thomson Reuters I/B/E/S.